Systems Leadership

 Introduction

-This module is intended to give a thorough grounding in the fundamental challenges, principles and practices of leading in complex, integrated health and social care systems.
-You will explore systems thinking methods and practices to develop a critical understanding of strategic systems leadership necessary in national health and social care systems.
-There will be an opportunity to support your learning through understanding comparative international health systems.
+This module is intended to give a thorough grounding in the challenges, principles and practices of leadership in complex health and social care systems.
+You will explore systems thinking methods and practices to develop a critical understanding of systems leadership and its growing importance in global health and social care systems.

 Who the module is aimed at